 Camden Fire Department

 Engine Company 1 was organized on September 2, 1869 as one of the original units of the paid fire department, and entered service on December 7, 1869 at 409 Pine Street in South Camden, occupying quarters that had been built in 1860 and used by the volunteer fire department.
 New quarters were erected on the same site in 1892, where the company remained until November 2, 1978 when relocated to its present location at Fire Headquarters, 2 North 3rd Street, at North 3rd and Federal Streets, in the center of Camden's downtown district.
-The former firehouse at Sout 4th and Pine was sold by the city and was used by a private party as late as 1994.
+The former firehouse at South 4th and Pine was sold by the city and was used by a private party as late as 1994.

 When first organized, Engine Company 1 consisted of an Engineer, a Driver, a Stoker, and ten extra men (call members).